jacekv/jacekv.github.io/_posts/2024-10-14-Smart-Contract-Interface-Detection-(ERC165).md

+---
+layout: post
-## ERC-165: Standard Interface Detection in EVM Smart Contracts
+title: "ERC-165: Standard Interface Detection in EVM Smart Contracts"
+categories: misc
+---

 If you ever had to write some code which interacts with a smart contract, you know that you need to know the contract's ABI (Application Binary Interface) to